PvPClt/project/Golden_en.md

 **Trump (contemptuously):**

 — Europe?
 Give me a break.
 They’re not jumping into the fire.
 Not after you showed them your playbook: just throw more bodies at the problem.
 Mountains of corpses.
 The very sight of it makes Europe shake in its boots.
-Over there, they care too much about human life.
+Over there, they’re obsessed with human life.
 As for sending weapons, they'll keep feeding them to Ukraine just long enough to rebuild their own defenses.
 Did you think they're doing it out of the goodness of their hearts?
 Yeah, right.
 They're doing it so Ukraine takes the bullet for them.
 Guards Europe's border with its own blood.

 So you've got zero reason to worry.
 Let's freeze the conflict along the current front line.
 For now.
 You take a breather and modernize your hardware.
 Your own economy's on its last legs!
 And in a couple of years, you come back with fresh troops.